 - 4.20.
 As discussed in the previous section, design target doses should be set at the start of the design process for the annual individual doses to members of the public.
 Developments in the area surrounding the site and likely future population distributions should be taken into account as necessary. - 4.21.
 Compliance with the design target doses should be achieved by considering any site specific features that could affect doses to members of the public.
 Such features should be identified at an early stage of the design process and should be taken into account in the design.
-This should include the identification of critical groupsthe representative person and the exposure pathways for the representative person. for these critical groups.
+This should include the identification of critical groups and the exposure pathways for these critical groups.